Updated November 2022

-The Ombudsman can examine complaints about the administrative actions of a wide range of providers of public services such as Government Departments, Local Authorities and the Health Service Executive (HSE).
+The Ombudsman can investigate complaints about the administrative actions of a wide range of providers of public services such as Government Departments, Local Authorities and the Health Service Executive (HSE).

 The Disability Act 2005 gives the Ombudsman the power to investigate complaints about compliance by public bodies and others with Part 3 of the Act.
 This Part deals with:

 If you are unsure whether a particular body is covered by the Act, please contact us.

 The Ombudsman has no role in relation to public service employment (Part 5 of the Disability Act 2005).